usr-lab/usr-lab.github.io/news/index.md

 layout: post
 title: News
 ---
 **September 2020**: Natalia presented her paper "The Effects of Robot’s Facial Expressions on Children’s First Impressions of Trustworthiness" at <a class="news-link" href="http://ro-man2020.unina.it/index.php">ROMAN</a> virtual conference, 2020.
+Our paper was finalist for two categories, **Best Paper Award** and **RSJ/KROS Distinguished Interdisciplinary Research Award**.

 **September 2020**: Marc Fraile Fabrega joined the lab as a PhD student.